pirmd/govid/README.md

 where ${PREFIX} default to /var/www, ${CGIDIR} to ${PREFIX/cgi-bin} and
 ${HTDOCS} to ${PREFIX}/htdocs/govid.
-Each of these parameters can be altered when invoquing
-`make install`, for example:
+Each of these parameters can be altered when invoking `make install`, for example:
 ```shell
 make install PREFIX=my/prefered/www/location
 ```
 ## CONFIGURATION
-`govid` will serve notes from the location contained in GODIR_NOTESDIR environement variable or, if not set, from DOCUMENT_ROOT.
+`govid` will serve notes from the location contained in GODIR_NOTESDIR environment variable or, if not set, from DOCUMENT_ROOT.

 ## API
 Supported request are: